Your cart is empty

 Even the best fitting scleral lenses will not feel good if they are not cleaned and cared for properly.
 Follow the recommendations of your practitioner for your cleaning products and routine.
 It might seem tedious at first, but the effort will pay off with great feeling lenses!

 A common problem for many patients, especially when they are new to scleral lenses, is inserting the lens without air bubbles.
-Filling up the lens with preservative-free saline until it is almost overflowing is recommended to avoid this.
+Filling up the lens with preservative-free saline (like Tangible Fill) until it is almost overflowing is recommended to avoid this.
 It should look like an ice cream cone!
 Overfilling the lens ensures you have enough saline left in the bowl of the lens, even if some spills out as you move it toward your eye.

 Tiny bubbles, great for champagne, not for scleral lenses!
 Pay close attention to how your lens feels.
 It might feel just slightly different or uncomfortable.
 Look in the mirror; sometimes you can see bubbles under the lens.
 If you suspect there is a bubble under your lens, remove it and reinsert it ensuring to overfill the bowl with saline.